varblob/ember-community-cookbook/recipees/pikaday-component/recipe.md

 ### Listening for events

 When listening for third party `UI Component` events it's important to wrap your event logic in an `Ember.run` call.
 If you don't do this unit tests will require you wrap calls that trigger this event in an `Ember.run`.
-You can read more [here](http://guides.emberjs.com/v1.11.0/understanding-ember/run-loop/#toc_how-is-runloop-behaviour-different-when-testing).
+[Read more about Ember.run and testing](http://guides.emberjs.com/v1.11.0/understanding-ember/run-loop/#toc_how-is-runloop-behaviour-different-when-testing).

     onSelect: function() {
       Ember.run(function() {